grafana/loki/docs/sources/configure/_index.md

   # CLI flag: -bloom-gateway.replication-factor
   [replication_factor: <int> | default = 3]

+  # Number of tokens to use in the ring.
+The bigger the number of tokens, the
+  # more fingerprint ranges the compactor will own, but the smaller these ranges
+  # will be.
+Bigger number of tokens means that more but smaller requests will
+  # be handled by each gateway.
+  # CLI flag: -bloom-gateway.ring.tokens
+  [tokens: <int> | default = 16]

 # Flag to enable or disable the bloom gateway component globally.
 # CLI flag: -bloom-gateway.enabled
 [enabled: <boolean> | default = false]